Craig Berube Head Coach

 Kogut and his wife, Anna, have a daughter, Lisamarie, and a son, D.J., and reside in the western suburbs.

 Evan Levy is in his fourth season as the Wolves strength and conditioning coach.
 Prior to joining the organization, Levy spent three years in the same role for the Peoria Rivermen.

 Levy also has worked as a strength and conditioning coach at Mike Boyle Strength and Conditioning (MBSC) based in Woburn, Mass.
 At MSBC, Levy trained college and professional athletes during the offseason and also assisted the Anaheim Ducks with their 2010 preseason prospect camp.

 The St. Louis, Mo., native earned a bachelor’s degree in exercise science from Arizona State University.

 Stan Dubicki Goaltending Coach

-Stan Dubicki enters his fourth season as the Wolves goaltending coach.
-Prior to joining the Wolves, he spent five years working at Wendell Young’s Goaltending Academy.
+Stan Dubicki is in his eighth season as the Wolves goaltending coach.
+Prior to joining the organization, he spent five years working at Wendell Young’s Goaltending Academy.

 In addition to his duties with the Wolves, the 52-year-old Dubicki serves as the head coach for the Maine girls hockey co-op team (which includes Maine East, Maine South and Maine West high schools) and as goalie coach for Fenwick High School’s and Oak Park-River Forest’s boys teams.